awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

       Leave the defaults selected for the DB cluster parameter group and DB parameter group, unless you have your own custom parameter groups that you want to use\.

-   1. You can accept all other default settings for **Additional configuration**, such as Monitoring, Log exports, and so on\.
+   1. Accept all other default settings for **Additional configuration**, such as Monitoring, Log exports, and so on\.

 1. Choose **Create database**\.

    It can take several minutes for Aurora to complete the process of creating the Aurora DB instance, its Aurora Replica, and the Aurora DB cluster\.
-When the cluster is ready to use, the Aurora DB cluster and its writer and Replica nodes all display "Available" status\.
+When the cluster is ready to use, the Aurora DB cluster and its writer and Replica nodes display **Available** status\.
 This becomes the primary DB cluster of your Aurora global database, after you add a secondary\.
 ![\[Screenshot of Databases with an Aurora DB cluster ready to use for Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-apg-5-add-region.png)

 When your primary DB cluster is available, create one or more secondary clusters by following the steps in [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.

 ### AWS CLI<a name="aurora-global-database-creating.cli"></a>

-The AWS CLI commands in the examples below accomplish the following tasks:
+The AWS CLI commands in the procedures following accomplish the following tasks:

-1. Create an Aurora global database, giving it name and specifying the Aurora database engine type you plan to use\.
+1. Create an Aurora global database, giving it a name and specifying the Aurora database engine type that you plan to use\.

 1. Create an Aurora DB cluster for the Aurora global database\.